 Please note: The OGS Application process varies at different Universities.
 For complete information regarding OGS at Carleton, please visit our OGS website.

 Master’s students submit a common application form for all three Tri-Council awards.
 The Tri-Council will then decide whether you fit under NSERC, SSHRC or CIHR.
 For more information, go to the Tri-Agency website.
+Offers will be made public in the portal after April 1.
+If you have been given an award, you need to fill in this form.

 Please note that you must choose one of the options below.
 If you are uncertain about whether to send your application to SSHRC, NSERC or CIHR, please visit the Government of Canada Science website.
 If you would like a ruling from NSERC, please email firstname.lastname@example.org.
 If you would like a ruling from SSHRC, you can email email@example.com.